 - Making a lifestyle change is boring and you're going to miss something in life (like eating 5lbs of ice cream while watching Terminator 2 again), you have misunderstood it.

-It's even easy to bust the believes:
+It's even easy to break the false beliefs that:

 - If you belong to the people who have quit (or reduced excessive use of) any addictive behavior, do you still miss that old behavior?
 Can you even believe that you did that addictive behavior on a daily basis?
 I guess not, and that's the whole point.